gregvolny/survaize/README.md

 MIT

 ## TODO
-- Add a fix loop to handle case when LLM produces invalid JSON
 - Use question type from Questionnaire to set capture type in CSPro to handle dates correctly
 - Correctly handle location question type (produce two fields in CSPro)
 - Fills in CAPI question text